Chris-Bortel/Reading-Notes/401-js/read03.md

 sanitize

 Structured Query Language (SQL)
-Non SQL (NoSQL)
+- is a language that is used for accessing and minipulating databases.
+This is a relational db Non SQL (NoSQL)
+- does not use relational storage. good for storing data of differing data types

 MongoDB
 -  documented based which uses collections to store the related information.